High Galactic latitude Fermi sources of gamma-rays with energies above 100 GeV: Data selection and data analysis

 \section{Data selection and data analysis}

-For our analysis we have used the LAT data which were collected in the period between August 4, 2008 and April 12, 2010.
-The data were filtered using {\it gtselect} tool, so that only \gr\ events ({\tt evcls=3}) with energies above 100~GeV were retained for the analysis.
-The resulting list of photons has 4427 events.
-A fraction of the $E\ge 100$~GeV photons comes from the directions close to the Galactic Plane.
-Galactic Plane is a source of significant diffuse \gr\ emission even at the energies higher than 100~GeV.
+For our analysis, we used the LAT data collected in the period between August 4, 2008 and June 25, 2010.
+The data were filtered using the {\it gtselect} tool provided by Fermi Science Tools\footnote{http://fermi.gsfc.nasa.gov/ssc/data/analysis/}, so that only \gr\ events ({\tt evcls=3}) with energies above 100~GeV were retained in the analysis.
+The resulting list of photons has 6376 events.
+A fraction of the $E\ge 100$~GeV photons comes from directions close to the Galactic plane, which is a source of significant diffuse \gr\ emission even at photon energies higher than 100~GeV.
 Presence of strong diffuse emission complicates the analysis of the point source contribution.
-Taking this into account we consider only photons coming from Galactic latitudes $|b|\ge 10^\circ$.
-The cut on the Galactic latitude leaves 2774 photons for the analysis.
+Taking this into account, we consider only photons coming from Galactic latitudes $|b|\ge 10^\circ$.
+The cut on the Galactic latitude leaves 4086 photons for the analysis.

+For energies $E<300$ GeV, photons are thought to be clearly distinguishable from cosmic rays in {\it Fermi}, while at $E>300$ GeV ({\tt evcls=3}) the sample contains an unknown number of misidentified cosmic rays ~\citep{Fermi_300}.
+We therefore divide data into two energy bins divided at $E=300$ GeV.
+There are 3186 photons with energies $100~\mbox{GeV} \le E \le 300$ GeV, for which we perform our main analysis in the following sections, and there are in addition 900 photons with energies $E > 300$ GeV, which we discuss separately in Section~\ref{sec:300GeV}\footnote{For the method discussed below, it does not matter whether the background consists of photons or misidentified cosmic rays.
+We are grateful to I.Tkachev and P.Tinyakov, who pointed out that we can use photons with $E>300$ GeV in our analysis.}.

 The set of photons considered in the analysis includes the list of photons studied by \citet{paper1}.
-In our analysis we exclude the high-confidence sources of VHE \gr s identified by \citet{paper1}.
-We also exclude 65 \gr s associated to these 8 sources from the {\it Fermi} $E\ge 100$~GeV photon list.
+In our analysis, we exclude the high-confidence sources of VHE \gr s identified by \citet{paper1}.
+We also exclude 75 \gr\ photons associated with these eight sources from the {\it Fermi} $E\ge 100$~GeV photon list, i.e. found within 0.2 degrees of those sources.
 Otherwise, these sources would dominate the correlation signal.
 Nevertheless, we include the high-confidence sources in the final source list given in the Table \ref{table1}, to obtain a complete catalog of sources of VHE \gr s found by {\it Fermi}.
-The final photon list used in the analysis includes 2709 photons with $|b|\ge 10^\circ$.
+The final photon list used in the analysis includes 3111 photons with $|b|\ge 10^\circ$.